Wealthsimple: Transfer an account

 Simplify your finances: See your financial picture at a glance with all your accounts in one place

-Pay lower fees: Our fees are a fraction of what most investment managers charge
+Pay lower fees: Our 0.5% management fee is a fraction of what traditional mutual funds charge

-Get human advice: Experienced investment advisers are here to help whenever you need it
+Get human advice: Experienced financial advisors are here to help whenever you need it

-Invest on autopilot: Stay on track with direct debits, automatic rebalancing and dividend reinvesting
+Invest on autopilot: Stay on track with auto-deposits, automatic rebalancing and dividend reinvesting

 Transfer any of these accounts in just a few taps.